r-craig73/KaraokeSongFinder/readme.md

 ### Specifications
   1. The user chooses "Questions" or "Random".

   2. If user chooses "Questions," the user will then choose their responses for input fields "vibe", "mood" and "intoxication".
-Based on those responses, the app gives them a song.
+Based on those responses, the app gives the user a song.

-  3. User can then choose "Try Again," "Inspire Me," or "Find the Lyrics".
+  3. User can choose between "Try Again," "Inspire Me," or "Find the Lyrics".

   4. If user chooses "Inspire Me," a random inspirational GIF from Giphy API populates the screen.